Under Taliban Rule

 Although another December decree regarding a woman’s right to marriage choice, also stated that women are not property and should not be considered as such, each decree that has followed since has been more restrictive to women and girls, suggesting the opposite is true.

 The Taliban has long restricted clothing for females, so the fact that it has criminalized women and girls’ failure to wear a face-covering in public once again, should come as no surprise.
-The ministry of vice and virtue requires all Afghan women to wear a hijab.
+The Ministry of vice and virtue requires all Afghan women to wear a hijab.
 However, the latest edicts go a step further and suggest that the best hijab is the blue-colored Afghan chadori burqa, which is a full-bodied veil, with a small grille for the eyes to see through.
 It is important to note that in most cities, women wear a headscarf to cover only their hair… no burqa, and no full-body covering.
 The ministry added that any full-body covering that is not too tight to reveal the shape of the body or too sheer to reveal the body, would be acceptable.
 In short, the Taliban want women covered from head to toe.

 The new decree is the latest in a series of edicts restricting women and girls, enforced since the Taliban seized power in Afghanistan in August 2021.
 Punishment of offending women would not only impact females but also include their male guardians.
 The first offense is a warning, the second offense is a fine and three days’ imprisonment.
 Offenders who work for the government would be terminated.

 These decrees further sexualize women and reduce their identities to clothing – a burqa.
 Muslim men want women to cover to prevent men from being tempted and to keep them from behaving immorally.
 Perhaps the men should wear a covering and stop looking at women if they are that lustful and have so little self-control.
 The idea that it is the female’s fault if the male looks, is ridiculous.
-Women and girls can value their religion and faithfully practice its teachings, and at the same time, be educated, have careers, be in public and wear whatever fashionable attire they choose.
+Women and girls can value their religion and faithfully practice its teachings, and at the same time, be educated, have careers, be in public, and wear whatever fashionable attire they choose.
 This idea that one is exclusive of the other, is absurd.

 Early promises by the Taliban indicated that women and girls would continue to have the right to education.
 However, in March, on the first day of school, the girls in secondary school were told to go home and the schools were closed.
 Closing the schools has increased the risk of more child marriages.
 Worse still, reports from humanitarian organizations on the ground indicate that many families have resorted to selling their daughters into marriage to be able to buy food and repay debts.